-She is a PhD neuroscientist at MIT, blogger and fiction writer who carries out an analysis of writing from a brain scientist’s perspective.
+She is a PhD neuroscientist at MIT and fiction writer who carries out an analysis of writing from a brain scientist’s perspective.
 The results are extremely interesting (whether you are an aspiring writer or a scientist she will catch your attention).

 Livia, how and why did you start?

-I started my blog almost 3 years ago, when I was starting to become more serious about my writing career.
-Many people advise aspiring writers to start a blog to build a potential audience for your book (I actually have mixed feelings about this advice, but more on that later.)
+I started my site almost 3 years ago, when I was starting to become more serious about my writing career.
+Many people advise aspiring writers to start a site to build a potential audience for your book (I actually have mixed feelings about this advice, but more on that later.)

 How much time do you spend working?

-I’m currently blogging less in order to finish my dissertation, but during normal periods, I blog once a week, and the entries take anywhere from 1 to 7 hours to write.
+I’m currently posting less in order to finish my dissertation, but during normal periods, I post once a week, and the entries take anywhere from 1 to 7 hours to write.

 Beyond that, there isn’t much upkeep.
 I respond to comments, and that takes about 30 minutes per article.
 Once in a while, I check the analytics, but try not to spend too much time on that.